Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/mandates-and-recurring-payments.md

     }
 ```

-If you would like additional processors to support this flow or want to enable volume-based and priority-based routing algorithms, please submit a feature request [here](https://github.com/juspay/hyperswitch/discussions/new?category=ideas-feature-requests).

 ***

 ## FAQ:

 ### **1. I want to onboard my customers by collecting their card details, authenticate and store for future MIT payments without charging them now.
-How can I vault a payment method with Hyperswitch?**
+How can I vault a payment method with Superstream?**

-Hyperswitch allows you to vault a payment method without charging the customer by using the[ Zero Amount Authorization ](../subscriptions/zero-amount-authorization-1.md)flow where you can authenticate and store your customer's card.
+Superstream allows you to vault a payment method without charging the customer by using the[ Zero Amount Authorization ](../subscriptions/zero-amount-authorization-1.md)flow where you can authenticate and store your customer's card.
 Later you can make MIT payments using this payment method.

-This is specifically useful when you have a separate Add Payment Method flow/onboarding journey where you don't want to debit the customer but store and authenticate their payment method.\
+This is specifically useful when you have a separate Add Payment Method flow/onboarding journey where you don't want to debit the customer but store and authenticate their payment method.
-\
-Refer to this page to see how to use it - [Link](../subscriptions/zero-amount-authorization-1.md)